Richard and John Contiguglia: Adams Piano Recital Series

-One of the most rewarding experiences of their career, indeed of their lives, was conceiving of and directing for thirteen years, from 2001 to 2014, the Adams Foundation Piano Recital Series project.
-This philanthropic program arranged piano recitals by American pianists throughout the United States under the sponsorship of the Adams Family Foundation.
+The Adams Foundation Piano Recital Series, formed in 2001, arranged piano recitals by American pianists throughout the United States under the sponsorship of the Adams Family Foundation.
 During the thirteen years of its operation the program made possible 261 piano recitals in 40 different communities in 25 different states by 18 different American pianists.
-When the end of the program was announced, Richard and John received some of their most cherished tributes from many of the pianists who participated, including Simone Dinnerstein, Jon Nakamatsu, Joseph Kalichstein, Steven Mayer, Ursula Oppens, Soyeon Kate Lee, Frederic Chiu, Ann Schein and Jeanne Stark-Iochmans.
+When the end of the program was announced, Richard and John received tributes from many of the pianists who participated, including Simone Dinnerstein, Jon Nakamatsu, Joseph Kalichstein, Steven Mayer, Ursula Oppens, Soyeon Kate Lee, Frederic Chiu, Ann Schein and Jeanne Stark-Iochmans.